© Australian Psychological Society

 STYLE OF THE MANUSCRIPT

 Manuscripts should be written in a clear, concise, direct style, and should follow the style of the Publication Manual of the American Psychological Association (6th ed.), except in regards to spelling.
 The journal uses Australian spelling and authors should therefore follow the latest edition of the Macquarie Dictionary (3rd ed., rev.).
 The normal length for each article should not exceed 6000 words, including references, tables, and figures.
+Review articles have an extended limit of 8000 words, including references, tables, and figures.
 Please state the number of words in your manuscript on its front page.
 Each manuscript must contain an abstract of approximately 200–250 words.

 In general, terms should not be abbreviated unless they are used repeatedly and the abbreviation is helpful to the reader.
 Initially use the word in full, followed by the abbreviation in parentheses.
 Thereafter use the abbreviation only.